Iowa a carnival of democracy for media — until it went sour

 “This is like the nerdiest reality television show ever,” said CNN’s Van Jones.

-Tur darted between sections of gymnasium stands, pointing to groups of supporters for Bernie Sanders, Elizabeth Warren, Pete Buttigieg, Joseph Biden, Amy Klobuchar and Andrew Wang.
+Tur darted between sections of gymnasium stands, pointing to groups of supporters for Bernie Sanders, Elizabeth Warren, Pete Buttigieg, Joe Biden, Amy Klobuchar and Andrew Yang.

 “I feel like I’m directing a wave or a cheering crowd,” she said.